segergabriel/FastRobots/Lab9.md

 pic of one spot

-In order to collect data the robot takes a time of flight measurement when the robot is at a set point as well as every time orientPid() is called.
+In order to collect data the robot takes a ToF measurement when the robot is at a set point as well as every time orientPid() is called.
 It also collects the current orientation from the IMU.
 It repeats this until it has turned over 360 degrees.
-Finally, the I send the data over in the same way as previous labs.
+Finally, I send the data over Bluetooth in the same way as previous labs.

 ### Plotting Data